rohillashubham951-alt/IRCTC-Redesign-CaseStudy/README.md

   - Cannot book round trips in one transaction; repetitive processes
   - Difficulty in saving/managing passenger details for frequent bookings
   - Error messages often unclear or placed away from the area of concern

+## Problem Statement

+The current IRCTC platform struggles to deliver a smooth booking experience due to unreliable performance, confusing navigation, and outdated interface design.
+These issues result in user frustration, failed bookings, and an overall lack of trust in the digital ticketing experience.

+## Design Goals

+- Simplify the end-to-end booking journey into intuitive, minimal steps.
+- Reduce cognitive load by organizing information and removing clutter.
+- Use clear language and visual hierarchy to make terminology understandable.
+- Ensure reliability and trust through clean design, fast response, and clear feedback systems.
+- Introduce accessibility and responsiveness to make the platform mobile-friendly.